jameshughes89/cs102/src/site/topic2-pointers.rst

 ================

 * Instead of simply printing out the memory address, we can store it in a variable for later use
+* We call these variables *pointers* because we can think of them as pointing to a memory address
 * The trick here is to be mindful of the type of data we are storing
     * If we want to store an integer pointer, we will have an integer pointer type